Massive wave propagation near null infinity: Introduction

 so $m$ is the ``differential order'' and $\mathsf{s}\in \bbR^5$ measures decay at the five different faces of $\bbO$.
-Like the constituent $\Psi$DO calculi, the de,sc-calculus is under symbolic control.
+Like the constituent de- and sc- calculi, the de,sc-calculus is under symbolic control.
 The relevant symbols are precisely conormal functions on a compactification